vansh486/Stock-Price-Prediction-Using-Machine-Learning/README.md

-# Stock Prediction Using Machine Learning.
+# Stock Predictor

-## Introduction

-Professional full-stack stock intelligence dashboard with an LSTM-based prediction backend, technical indicator pipeline, and a polished React frontend for market monitoring, signal review, alerts, and position planning.
+AI-powered stock intelligence dashboard built with React, FastAPI, and TensorFlow LSTM forecasting.
+The project combines technical indicators, model-driven price prediction, market-session awareness, and a professional dashboard UI for both US and Indian equities.

 ## Overview

-This project combines:
+This project is a full-stack stock analysis workspace with:

+- a `React + Vite` frontend for interactive market views
-- a `FastAPI` backend for prediction, model management, and scheduled retraining
+- a `FastAPI` backend for prediction, model management, and training workflows
-- a `TensorFlow` LSTM pipeline for next-price forecasting
+- a `TensorFlow / Keras` LSTM pipeline for next-price forecasting
-- a `React + Vite` frontend for interactive stock analysis
-- a lightweight artifact system that stores model metadata, scaler state, and evaluation metrics per ticker
+- technical indicator generation from OHLCV market data
+- market-aware formatting and session handling for both US and India

-The application is designed to let a user enter a ticker symbol, request a forecast, inspect technical context, review the AI signal, and use that output in a more professional dashboard workflow.
+The goal is to let a user search a ticker, fetch a prediction, inspect technical context, review the resulting signal, and use that output inside a clean execution-focused dashboard.

-## What The Project Does
+## Key Features

+- Professional stock dashboard UI
+- `BUY`, `SELL`, and `HOLD` signal generation
+- LSTM-based next-price prediction
+- Technical indicators including RSI, MACD, and EMA
+- Signal flow / decision pipeline visualization
+- Watchlist, heatmap, and dashboard metrics
+- Alert builder with local persistence
+- Portfolio simulator with signal-aware defaults
+- Backend health and model status APIs
+- Background training queue for missing or legacy models
+- Scheduled retraining support with `APScheduler`
+- Support for both US and Indian equities

+## Supported Markets

+The frontend adapts by ticker:

+- US tickers such as `AAPL`, `MSFT`, and `NVDA` use `USD` formatting and US market-session logic
+- Indian tickers such as `RELIANCE.NS`, `TCS.NS`, and `INFY.NS` use `INR` formatting and India market-session logic
+- Indian stock symbols should be entered with `.NS` or `.BO`

+Examples:

+- `AAPL`
+- `NVDA`
+- `RELIANCE.NS`
+- `TCS.NS`
+- `INFY.NS`

+## How It Works

 When a user searches for a ticker:

-1. The frontend calls the backend prediction endpoint.
+1. The frontend sends a request to `GET /api/predict/{ticker}`.
-2. The backend selects the best available model for that ticker.
+2. The backend normalizes the ticker and selects the best available model.
-3. Recent market data is fetched with `yfinance`.
+3. Recent market data is downloaded with `yfinance`.
-4. Technical indicators are generated from OHLCV data.
+4. Technical indicators are added to the raw OHLCV frame.
-5. The model predicts the next close direction and price.
+5. The model prepares the inference window and predicts the next close.
 6. The backend returns:
    - current price
    - predicted price
-   - projected change
+   - projected percent change
-   - signal: `BUY`, `SELL`, or `HOLD`
+   - trading signal
    - indicator snapshot
-   - saved model metrics and metadata
+   - saved model metrics
+   - model metadata
-7. The frontend renders that response into charts, signal panels, workflow cards, alert tools, and portfolio planning views.
+7. The frontend renders the response into charts, signal panels, execution guidance, alerts, and portfolio planning tools.

-## Key Features

-- Professional market dashboard UI
-- Signal flow / decision pipeline section
-- Forecast-driven price visualization
-- Technical indicator snapshot
-- Alert builder and local alert persistence
-- Portfolio simulator with signal-aware defaults
-- Backend health and model status endpoints
-- Background training queue for missing or legacy models
-- Scheduled retraining support via `APScheduler`
-- Saved scaler, feature metadata, and metrics for newer trained models

 ## Architecture